Winter is a great time to decide whether you’re ready to hire your first employee. It’s also a great time to decide whether it’s worth it!

 In our experience, hiring employees (when you have the work) is the surest way to company growth.
 Having a commission based pay rate (Piecework), company database in place (Knowitall Software), and an easy to use routing, scheduling and job costing program (CLIP Software) is key to our success in hiring new employees every year!
 You can learn about how to make your business beautiful in our book, “Lawn Maintenance and the Beautiful Business”:

 One of the things we like to say around here is, “The key to happiness in life is low expectations!”
-So get ready to hire a new employee as the work comes, because without growing pains, there isn’t growth!
+So get ready to hire a new employee as the work comes.
+Without growing pains, there isn’t growth!